kan88/kan88/README.md

 Glad to see 🔭

-As a developer I worked only two years, before it I worked in Marketing and Sales at International companies as Henkel, Rockwool, Otis, Mirka, AB Inbev
+As a developer I worked only two years, before it I worked in Marketing and Sales at International companies as Henkel, Rockwool, Otis, Mirka, AB Inbev.
 Now I am working on the one big commercial project, it is a corporate portal with a different servises as News, Telephone book, Travel Booking etc...

 My actually stack is a front-end, but a little bit I know also in back-end.

-Bellow you can see my some projects without NDA
+Bellow you can see my some of my projects without NDA

 https://vercel-reutov-9a12-g2itxkdux-kan88.vercel.app/ <br>
 https://cute-crostata-7f802d.netlify.app/ <br>